jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Jesus Christ," said the boy, not without reverence.

-There was a decided sensation around the table; for that sacred name is considered altogether *malàpropos*, and <p class="pagenum">Begin page 195</p> in wretched taste in good society.
+There was a decided sensation around the table; for that sacred name is considered altogether *malàpropos*, and <hr><p class="pagenum">Page 195</p> in wretched taste in good society.
 Then Alice said, "I don't think Miss Dare intended any reflection upon the trade of a carpenter, Louis; that was only her witty manner of speaking.
 What she meant was that if he were brought up a carpenter there was less wonder in his taking to the trade now."

 "But it does give one a kind of shock," quoth Pinkie with candor, "to hear our Lord spoken of as a carpenter.
 I wonder why?"